codewizwit/codewizwit/README.md

 ### 🌍 Beyond the Code
 - Contributor to **Responsible AI Institute** on governance and standards
-- Writer at [Medium](https://codewizwit.medium.com) covering responsible AI and developer ethics
+- Blogger at [Medium](https://codewizwit.medium.com) covering responsible AI and developer ethics
 - Believer in building tools that make collaboration faster, testing smarter, and teams more human

 ---